 Be open to sharing.
 Sometimes, the toughest of single moms can find it difficult to share their lives with a spouse one day.
 It’s hard to hand over the reins that you’ve clutched so tightly for so long.
 It’s hard to soften a heart that has put up walls against rejection or fear.
 Allow your heart to hope and stay soft toward the possibility of God sending a partner.

 I’ve since married and have had three more kids, triplets actually.
-I’m happily married, but, of course, marriage doesn’t magically erase the problems that come along with human inadequacy, and sometimes it creates a whole new set of them.
+Marriage doesn’t magically erase the problems that come along with human inadequacy, and sometimes it creates a whole new set of them.
 That I-can-do-it-all mentality, that spirit of “I don’t need you!” can permeate your heart if you allow it.
 So choose now to guard against it as you walk with Jesus and parent your kids, open to what God has for you in the future.